-The Prior Lake-Spring Lake Watershed District has been working with the Federal Emergency Management Administration (FEMA) and received approval for federally-financed repairs.
-Repair projects along the outlet channel include:
+The Prior Lake-Spring Lake Watershed District worked with the Federal Emergency Management Administration (FEMA) and was approved for federally-financed repairs.
+Repair projects along the outlet channel included:

 Tree and woody debris removals, culvert replacements and the sediment delta removal have been completed.